 - New ultra-wide lens added

 - The front-facing camera also upgraded

-If you like photography, then Apple has its sights on impressing you.
-The iPhone 11 Pro features three cameras on the back to offer a comprehensive package - well, that's the idea.
-You now get a 12 megapixel regular, 12 megapixel tele, and 12 megapixel wide lens on the back to give you .5x, 1x, and 2x optical zoom from the three cameras.
-In camera terms, that's a 26mm standard, 52mm tele, 13mm wide.
+If you like photography then Apple has its sights on impressing you.
+The iPhone 11 Pro features three cameras on the back to offer a comprehensive package.
+You now get a 12 megapixel regular wide camera (26mm equivalent), 12 megapixel 2x zoom (52mm equivalent), and a 12 megapixel ultra-wide lens (13mm equivalent) on the back.

-The camera app has been adapted to show you at all times what you could be snapping if you switch to the new lens - and, like the ability to change from wide to tele previously, the experience is now opened up to include the ultra-wide, too.
-One of the nicer upshots is that Portrait mode no longer has to be so close and in your face.
+The camera app has been adapted to show you at all times what you could be snapping if you switch to the new lens – and, like the ability to change from wide to zoom previously, the experience is now opened up to include the ultra-wide, too.
+One of the nicer upshots is that Portrait mode no longer has to be so in-your-face close.

-Apple has also introduced Night Mode, presumably in response to the successes Google has had with the feature, and the system works using software smarts to understand you are taking a picture at night and tries to compensate, accordingly.
-We've yet to try Night Mode for ourselves, and the results Apple showed us looked good but very noisy.
-We are holding out on judgment until further inspection.
+Apple has also introduced Night Mode, presumably in response to the successes Google has had with its Night Sight feature, and the system works using software smarts to understand you are taking a picture at night and tries to compensate accordingly.

-On the video front, you can shoot up to 4K 60 fps with HDR support; iOS 13 intros new video editing features; and Apple has even gone as far as introing a new font, called SF Camera, specifically for the camera app to give it a more "pro" feel.
+On the video front, you can shoot up to 4K 60fps with HDR support; iOS 13 intros new video editing features; and Apple has even gone as far as introing a new font, called SF Camera, specifically for the camera app.

 The iPhone 11 Pro leans on its cameras to really impress, the addition of that ultra-wide lens making for a superb and versatile triple camera system.
 The screen is better than the previous XS model, too, and we find the size of this Pro much more sensible than the ultra-massive Pro Max.